cybertraining-dsc/fa20-523-314/project/project.md

 Figure 9 documents the performance of all the regression models used.

 cloudmesh.common benchmark and stopwatch framework are used to monitor and record the time taken for each steps in this project[^10].
 Time taken for critical steps like downloading data, loading data, preprocessing data, training and predictions of each models are recorded.
 The StopWatch recordings are shown in Table 2.
 StopWatch recordings played an important role in the selection of best model.
-Benchmark also provides a detailed report on the system or device informations as shown in Table 2.
+Benchmark also provides a detailed report on the system or device information as shown in Table 2.

 **Table 2:** Benchmark results